hno2/blog/content/life/tension.md

 > Motivation = Energy x (Value x Expectancy / Impulsivity x Delay)

 Let's digest this:

-* **ENERGY:** Energy in this equation refers to the physical and mental energy or stamina you have available to pursue your goals.
+* **Energy:** Energy in this equation refers to the physical and mental energy or stamina you have available to pursue your goals.
 * **Value**: This variable represents how much you value or desire the outcome or goal you are trying to achieve.
 * **Expectancy**: Expectancy here refers to your belief or confidence in your ability to achieve the desired goal.
 * **Impulsivity**: Impulsivity refers to the tendency to act on immediate desires or urges without considering long-term consequences or short how easily distracted you get.
 In this context, lower impulsivity indicates that you can delay immediate gratification for a long-term goal, which is essential for motivation.